 BSc (Hons) Biomedical Science, 2:1 (University of Westminster)

-Recent CPD includes: Beyond the Student Mental Health Crisis Webinar; Navigating Student Life As A Trans+ Student Webinar; Neurodiversity and Trauma Online Conference; Understanding Vicarious Trauma & Building Personal Resilience Online Workshop; Private Practice Workshop; Self-Harm & Neurodiversity Workshop for Professionals.
+Recent CPD includes: Neurodiversity and Trauma Online Conference; Understanding Vicarious Trauma & Building Personal Resilience Online Workshop; Private Practice Workshop; Self-Harm & Neurodiversity Workshop for Professionals; The Normalcy Of Neurodiversity; Building Resilience To Stress Workshop; IOCDF OCD Basics Webinar; ADHD and Menopause: The Forgotten Link Webinar.

 I’m committed to lifelong learning and regularly undertake CPD to deepen my practice, reflect on my work, and stay current with ethical and social issues in the field.